-(E) (3)-Monitoring system or, including methods or standard operating procedures to be utilized to ensure that no damage is occurring and that the injection fluid is confined to the intended approved injection zone or zones of injection.
-In the event the Division, the State Water Resources Control Board, or the Regional Water Quality Control Board requires groundwater monitoring in relation to the underground injection project, or as a condition of project approval, the operator shall consult with the State Water Resources Control Board or the Regional Water Quality Control Board and provide the Division with documentation and the results of such consultation.
+(E) (3)-Monitoring system or method to be utilized to ensure that no damage is occurring and that the injection fluid is confined to the intended approved injection zone or zones of injection.
+In the event the Division, State Water Resources Control Board, or Regional Water Quality Control Board requires groundwater monitoring in relation to the underground injection project, or as a condition of project approval, the operator shall consult with the State Water Resources Control Board or Regional Water Quality Control Board requires groundwater or Regional Water Quality Control Board and provide the Division with documentation and the results of such consultation.

-(F) (4)-Method of injection, including such information as injection string configuration and bottom-hole assembly.
+(F) (4) Method of injection.

-(G) (5) List of proposed cathodic protection or other corrosion prevention measures employed for plant, lines, and wells, if such measures are warranted.
+(G) (5) List of proposed cathodic protection measures for plant, lines, and wells, if such measures are warranted.